hackforla/website/README.md

 Now you are all set to work on a new PR.
 Start over on Step 6.

 #### Edits to pull request
-If you find an error in your code or your reviewer asks you to make a change you can edit the code directly from the pull request.
-Follow the steps below:
+If you find an error in your code or your reviewer asks you to make a change, please avoid editing your code directly from the pull request.
+Instead update it in your local branch first and then push it to your origin remote.
+This will update the original pull request.

-1. Go to your pull request
-2. Go to the tab 'Files changed'
-3. Click the 3 dots next to the corresponding file you need to change
-4. Click edit file
-5. Start editing your code

 ## Useful Links